jakubvalenta/video-pi/README.md

 seconds** by default.
 You can change the slideshow interval by editing the `/etc/video-pi/video-pi.sh` file.

+If you put **only image files** (no video or other files) on your USB stick, an image viewer program will be used for the slideshow feature, instead of a media player program.
+The image viewer supports additional formats such as animated GIFs, AVIF and HEIC.

 ### Changing audio volume

 1. Disconnect your USB stick.
 2. Connect a mouse and move the cursor to the upper right corner of the screen.
-3. In the top panel that apppars, click the blue speaker icon with the **left mouse button**.
+3. In the top panel that appears, click the blue speaker icon with the **left mouse button**.

 ### Switching between HDMI and 3.5mm jack audio output

 1. Disconnect your USB stick.
 2. Connect a mouse and move the cursor to the upper right corner of the screen.
-3. In the top panel that apppars, click the blue speaker icon with the **right mouse button**.
+3. In the top panel that appears, click the blue speaker icon with the **right mouse button**.

 ## FAQ

 ### Video playback is not smooth

 1. Make sure your **power supply** is strong enough.
-Turn of the wifi, disconnect mouse and keybaord.
+Turn off wifi, turn off bluetooth, disconnect mouse and keyboard.
 If the power is low, you will see a gray notification or a yellow lightning icon in the upper right corner of the screen.
-2. Try different **encoding** options when rendering the video.
+2. Try different **encoding** options when rendering your videos.
 Videos transcoded in VLC with the setting _Video for MPEG4 1080p TV/device_ are tested to play well.
 3. Use a more powerful **Raspberry Pi model**.
 Full HD videos with high framerate might need Raspberry Pi 4 or newer.
 4. Lastly, you can try **overclocking** your Raspberry Pi.

+## Uninstallation

+On your Raspberry Pi:

+    Run the Video Pi uninstallation program:

+    ``` shell
+    video-pi-uninstall
+    ```

+    It will restore your desktop configuration from a backup made when installing Video Pi.

+    Then uninstall the Video Pi package and its dependency udevil as root:

+    ``` shell
+    sudo apt --purge remove udevil video-pi
+    ```

 ## Support and getting involved